ubarsc/rios/doc/source/concurrency.rst

 Since all threads are within the same Python instance, if the user is doing computation which does not release the Python GIL, then this may limit the amount of parallel computation.
 Most operations with tools like numpy and scipy do release the GIL, and so it is not usually a problem.
+See CW_SUBPROC as a possible alternative.

 **CW_AWSBATCH**